CHAOS-Community/CHAOS-API-Documentation/source/API.rst

          You must either specify either ``subscriptionGuid`` or ``parentID``.

+   .. extension:: Format

+      .. action:: Get

+         Gets a file format.

+         :auth logged_in:
+         :param id: The ID of the format to get
+         :type id: optional
+         :param name: Name of the format to get

+      .. action:: Create

+         Creates a new file format.

+         :auth logged_in:
+         :param formatCategoryID: The ID of the FormatCategory the new Format should
+	                          be in
+         :type formatCategoryID: optional
+         :param name: The name of the format
+         :param formatXml: ???
+         :param mimeType: The mime-type of the new file format
+         :param extension: The file extension of the new file format

    .. extension:: Object

       The ``Object`` extension gets, sets and updates objects in the database.